mapproxy/mapproxy/doc/sources.rst

 ``authorize_stale``

   Set this to ``True`` if MapProxy should serve in priority stale tiles present in cache.
-If the specified source error occurs, MapProxy will serve a stale tile which is still in cache instead of the error reponse, even if the tile in cache should be refreshed according to refresh_before date.
+If the specified source error occurs, MapProxy will serve a stale tile which is still in cache instead of the error response, even if the tile in cache should be refreshed according to refresh_before date.
 Otherwise (``False``) MapProxy will serve the unicolor error response defined by the error handler if the source is faulty and the tile is not in cache, or is stale.

 You need to enable ``transparent`` for your source, if you use ``on_error`` responses with transparency.